Saudi-led intervention in the Yemeni civil war: International

-On 4 May the UN called on the coalition to stop attacking Sanaa Airport to allow delivery of humanitarian aid.
+On 4 May, the UN called on the coalition to stop attacking Sanaa Airport to allow delivery of humanitarian aid.
 On 10 May the UN Humanitarian Coordinator for Yemen stated that the attacks on Saada province were in breach of international law.
 On 29 June, Secretary General Ban Ki-moon denounced a coalition airstrike that had hit a UN compound in Aden the previous day and requested a full investigation.

 Human Rights Watch criticized the UN Security Council repeatedly for "remaining almost silent on coalition abuses".
-In January 2016 an unpublished United Nations panel investigating the Saudi-led bombing campaign in Yemen uncovered "widespread and systematic" attacks on civilian targets in violation of international humanitarian law, calling UN Security Council up for an international commission of inquiry.
+In January 2016, an unpublished United Nations panel investigating the Saudi-led bombing campaign in Yemen uncovered "widespread and systematic" attacks on civilian targets in violation of international humanitarian law, calling UN Security Council up for an international commission of inquiry.
 Saudi Arabia had previously objected to an inquiry being set up, and had not been supported by Western governments.

-In February 2016 the Secretary-General of the UN (UNSG) Ban Ki-moon raised strong concerns over continued Saudi-led airstrikes, saying, "coalition air strikes in particular continue to strike hospitals, schools, mosques and civilian infrastructures" in Yemen.
+In February 2016, the Secretary-General of the UN Ban Ki-moon raised strong concerns over continued Saudi-led airstrikes, saying, "coalition air strikes in particular continue to strike hospitals, schools, mosques and civilian infrastructures" in Yemen.
 He urged States that are signatories to the Arms Trade Treaty to "control arms flows to actors that may use them in ways that breach of international humanitarian law".

-In June 2016, Ban Ki-moon removed a Saudi-led coalition from a list of children's rights violators, saying that Saudi Arabia threatened to cut Palestinian aid and funds to other UN programs if coalition was not removed from blacklist for killing children in Yemen.
+In June 2016, Ban removed the Saudi-led coalition from a list of children's rights violators, saying that Saudi Arabia threatened to cut Palestinian aid and funds to other UN programs if the coalition was not removed from the blacklist for killing children in Yemen.
 According to one source, there was also a threat of "clerics in Riyadh meeting to issue a fatwa against the UN, declaring it anti-Muslim, which would mean no contacts of OIC members, no relations, contributions, support, to any UN projects, programs".

 In September 2016, British Foreign Secretary Boris Johnson was accused of blocking the UN inquiry into Saudi war crimes in Yemen.

 In April 2018, French President Emmanuel Macron voiced support for the Saudi Arabian–led intervention in Yemen and defended France's arms sales to the Saudi-led coalition.
 France authorised $18 billion (€16 billion) in arms sales to Saudi Arabia in 2015.

 Bahri Abha – the Saudi Arabian ship arrived on 10 December 2019, at the Sagunto, Valencia port, where they were faced by Spanish Control Arms campaign organizations.
-Since the beginning of the Yemen war, the same ship has reportedly ferried $162 million worth of US-made arms to the kingdom.
-The organizations of the likes of Amnesty International, FundiPau, Greenpeace and Oxfam Intermón have objected to the shipment of arms from Spanish port.
+Since the beginning of the Yemen war, the same ship has reportedly ferried $162 million worth of U.S.-made arms to the kingdom.
+Organizations such as Amnesty International, FundiPau, Greenpeace and Oxfam Intermón have objected to the shipment of arms from the Spanish port.

-On June 15, 2020, Secretary-General of the UN, António Guterres, removed the Saudi-led coalition from a list of children's rights violators despite continued grave violations against children in Yemen.
+On June 15, 2020, UN Secretary-General António Guterres removed the Saudi-led coalition from a list of children's rights violators despite continued grave violations against children in Yemen.